jpgmeyer/jpgmeyer.github.io/README.md

 I appreciate direct, constructive feedback.
 If you see areas for improvement, let me know—I’m eager to grow.

+## Be Specific

+General feedback isn’t as actionable.
+Clear examples (e.g., “I noticed X during Y”) help me understand and improve.

+## Be Timely

+Feedback is most helpful when it’s fresh.
+Share it soon after an event or observation for better context and actionability.

+## How I respond to feedback

+I’ll reflect and make changes where possible, and welcome follow-ups to track progress.

 ---

 Thanks for taking the time to understand how I work!